TheEdoRan/bootstrap/README.md

 npx create-next-app@latest --ts --use-npm
 ```

-And then execute the command below.
+...and then execute the command below.

-**Documentation for Next.js support is still WIP**.

----

 ## Usage